Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Settling time of the clock retiming circuit

 \section{Settling time of the clock retiming circuit}

-In order to analyze the settling time of a mesochronous system, we consider a repeaterless interconnect system as shown in Figure~\ref{fig:ch6:interconnect_system}.
-Here, the delay of the interconnect is expressed as $(n+\lambda)T$, where $n \in \mathbb{Z}^{+}$, $\lambda \in [0,1)$ and $T$ is the system clock period.
+In order to analyze the settling time of a mesochronous system, we consider a repeaterless interconnect system as shown in Fig.~\ref{fig:ch6:interconnect_system}.
+Here the delay of the interconnect is expressed as $(n+\lambda)T$, where $n \in \mathbb{Z}^{+}$, $\lambda \in [0,1)$ and $T$ is the system clock period.

 \gls{cktx} and \gls{ckrx} are the phases of the transmitter and receiver clocks respectively.
 The clock retiming circuit derives the sampling clock \gls{ckd}, which is positioned at the center of the input data eye, from the receiver clock phase.
-The settling time of the mesochronous clock retiming circuit depends on the initial phase error between the clock and the data.
-This initial phase error (\gls{cke}) is a continuous variable taking values in $[0, 2\pi)$.
+The settling time of the circuit is defined as the time it takes the circuit to derive this sampling clock phase.
+This time depends on the initial phase error between the clock and the data.
+This initial phase error \gls{cke} is a continuous variable taking values in $[0, 2\pi)$.
 When the initial phase error is less than $\pi$, the circuit achieves lock by decreasing the phase to 0.
-On the other hand, when \gls{cke} is greater that $\pi$, the circuit achieves lock by increasing the phase difference to $2\pi$, which is the same as 0 by phase wrapping (refer Fig.~\ref{fig:ch6:eye-cartoon2}).
+On the other hand, when \gls{cke} is greater than $\pi$, the circuit achieves lock by increasing the phase difference to $2\pi$, which is the same as 0 by phase wrapping (refer Fig.~\ref{fig:ch6:eye-cartoon2}).

 The settling time of the clock recovery circuit depends on the gain of the system and the initial phase error.
-For mesochronous systems only the phase has to be corrected and the clock recovery circuit can be of the first order \cite{naveen-arxiv15}.
-Hence, the loop filter is a single capacitor.
-When a bang-bang phase detector is used, the capacitor voltage ($V_c$) is quantized to a step size given by
+For mesochronous systems, this settling time can be expressed as

-Here, $K_{CP}$ is the gain of the charge pump, expressed in terms of the charge pump current $I_{CP}$ and the clock period $T$.
-Hence, the step size of the phase corrections is
+Here $C$ is the loop filter capacitor, $K_{VC}$ is the gain of the phase modulator, $K_{CP}$ is the gain of the charge pump and $\alpha$ is the data activity factor.
+The expression in \eqref{eqn:ch6:ts_deterministic} is derived in Appendix~\ref{apdx:ts}.

-where $K_{VC}$ is the gain of the phase modulator.
-The number of phase correction steps ($M$) needed for achieving lock can be written as